Yixf-Self/CMLinux/build_steps/01-localhost.md

 # 01 - localhost

+***DO NOT USE UBUNTU x86_64 12.02+ as the localhost, there exists a series of fatal errors in pending cross-compile***.
+You may put a `VM` first with `Cent OS`, which may help you avoid many mistakes.

 -  At the begining of the building process, you may first check your localhost with the packages and settings.
 All process below are carried out on `Ununtu 16.04`, if you are using `rpm` based distributions, you may only change the `apt-get` into `yum`, `dpkg` into `rpm` and so on.If you have the experience of deploying a Linux into your localhost, it is easy to complete the basic steps.Fix the problems by installing the packages and make the links right.
 ```bash
     ./scripts/version-check.sh | grep not```